webability-go/xamboo/README.md

 V0.0.2 - 2018-??-??
 -----------------------
+> This version is working, examples are working, but the system is still incomplete
 > Uses XConfig 0.0.2
+- Added Context in engine and local context to calculate pages
+- Added engine wrapper to call from a server (engine callback for a sub-page)
 - Added support for memory caches in servers (page, instance, code)
 - ".code" compiler implemented for simple pages
+- Added language, template, code, library, cache servers
+- Added identity server to calculate the correct identity for each page object
 - Creation of Context object to send to every engine instance/page to build
 - Logger implemented (now directed to stdout)
 - Added VERSION constant in core/core.go